airbop/airbop-client/README.md

 ###### [airbop-client-sample/src/com/airbop/client/AirBopRegisterTask.java](https://github.com/indigorose/airbop-client/blob/master/airbop-client-sample/src/com/airbop/client/AirBopRegisterTask.java)

-An AnsynTask that will call the ServerUtilities.register() function in a separate thread so that the UI thread is not held up.
+An AsyncTask that will call the ServerUtilities.register() function in a separate thread so that the UI thread is not held up.
 If you are going to use the AirBopActivity in your app, this class should be brought along as well.

 ###### [airbop-client-sampl/src/com/airbop/client/AirBopServerData.java](https://github.com/indigorose/airbop-client/blob/master/airbop-client-sample/src/com/airbop/client/AirBopRegisterTask.java)